MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Lottery Ticket Hypothesis; Speech Recognition.
   - <details><summary>Digest</summary> We investigate the tantalizing possibility of using lottery ticket hypothesis to discover lightweight speech recognition models, that are (1) robust to various noise existing in speech; (2) transferable to fit the open-world personalization; and 3) compatible with structured sparsity.

+- Unmasking the Lottery Ticket Hypothesis: What's Encoded in a Winning Ticket's Mask? [[paper]](https://arxiv.org/abs/2210.03044)
+  - Mansheej Paul, Feng Chen, Brett W. Larsen, Jonathan Frankle, Surya Ganguli, Gintare Karolina Dziugaite.
+  - Key Word: Lottery Ticket Hypothesis; Mode Connectivity.
+  - <details><summary>Digest</summary> First, we find that—at higher sparsities—pairs of pruned networks at successive pruning iterations are connected by a linear path with zero error barrier if and only if they are matching.
+This indicates that masks found at the end of training convey the identity of an axial subspace that intersects a desired linearly connected mode of a matching sublevel set.
+Second, we show SGD can exploit this information due to a strong form of robustness: it can return to this mode despite strong perturbations early in training.
+Third, we show how the flatness of the error landscape at the end of training determines a limit on the fraction of weights that can be pruned at each iteration of IMP.
+Finally, we show that the role of retraining in IMP is to find a network with new small weights to prune.

 - How Erdös and Rényi Win the Lottery. [[paper]](https://arxiv.org/abs/2210.02412)
   - Advait Gadhikar, Sohum Mukherjee, Rebekka Burkholz.
   - Key Word: Lottery Ticket Hypothesis; Erdös-Rényi Random Graphs.